minio/docs/source/installation/deployment-and-management.rst

    to the full set of MinIO's advanced S3 features and functionality.

 Distributed Deployments
-   Two or more MinIO servers with multiple storage volumes per server.
+   One or more MinIO servers with *at least* four total storage volumes across all servers.
 Distributed deployments are best for production environments and workloads and support all of MinIO's core and advanced S3 features and functionality.

+   MinIO recommends a baseline topology of 4 nodes with 4 drives each for production environments.

 .. _minio-installation-comparison: